-Foreclosure filings in the first quarter of 2016 were down 4 percent from the previous quarter and down 8 percent from the first quarter of 2015, according to Data firm RealtyTrac.
+Foreclosure filings fell to a 13-year low in the third quarter of 2019, according to real estate research firm Attom Data Solutions.
 But many Americans remain delinquent on their mortgages and face losing their homes.

 Homeowners who work with housing counselors are nearly twice as likely to cure a serious delinquency or foreclosure and almost three times as likely to avoid foreclosure through a mortgage modification, according to a NeighborWorks study.

 If you are having trouble paying your mortgage, don't delay.
 Seek out help from a housing counselor as soon as possible.
 The sooner you work with a counselor, the better the chances of resolving the problem without a foreclosure.